lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 ~~~

 <aside markdown="block">
-: There exist some private key import functions that have not
+  NOTE: There exist some private key import functions that have not
   implemented the new ASN.1 structure OneAsymmetricKey that is defined in
   {{RFC5958}}.
 This means that they will not accept a private key
   structure that contains the public key field.
 This means a balancing